 Without that title.”

-Juliet is trying to argue that though Romeo is from a rival’s house and named as Montague, it does not matter to her as long as they both love each other.
+Juliet is trying to argue that, though Romeo is from a rival’s house and named Montague, it does not matter to her, as long as they both love each other.

-The idea of this line is love, beauty and family names.
-In the following lines, Juliet talks to herself that the name of Romeo is a meaningless and an artificial convention ,and she loves him as a person not due to his family name, or Montague name.
-Out of the love for Juliet, Romeo rejects to bear the name of his family and vows as Juliet’s lover, as she asks him to be “new baptized” and “deny (his) father.”
+The idea of this line is love, beauty, and family names.
+In this line, Juliet talks to herself, rehearsing that Romeo’s family is a meaningless and an artificial convention.
+She loves him as a person not due to his family name, Montague.
+Out of his love for Juliet, Romeo rejects the name of his family, and vows as Juliet’s lover, as she asks him to be “new baptized” and “deny (his) father.”
 In fact, this line encapsulates the tragedy and central struggle of the entire play.
 This is not only evocative but highly suggestive phrase when combined with the previous one.

 - Run on Line: The idea moves into next line, as there is a run on line.

 - Metaphor: Smell is a metaphor for qualities or characteristics related to flowers.